alexjlockwood/AndroidDesignPatterns/_posts/2012-07-22-loaders-part2.md

   + **Part 3:** <a href="/2012/08/implementing-loaders.html">Implementing Loaders</a>
   + **Part 4:** <a href="/2012/09/tutorial-loader-loadermanager.html">Tutorial: AppListLoader</a>

-**Note:** Understanding the `LoaderManager` requires some general knowledge about how `Loader`s are work.
+**Note:** Understanding the `LoaderManager` requires some general knowledge about how `Loader`s work.
 Their implementation will be covered extensively in my
 <a href="/2012/08/implementing-loaders.html">next post</a>.
 For now, you should think
 of Loaders as simple, self-contained objects that (1) load data on a separate thread, and (2) monitor the underlying data source for updates, re-querying when changes are detected.
 This is more than enough to get you through the contents